 According to Gardner, “Typically [accident forgiveness] will add 3 to 5 percent, depending on the other features that may accompany it in the package.”
 So the more features you add to your policy, the more you will see your rates increase.

 But surcharges can be pricey too.
 If you haven’t been involved in an accident before, your rates may not increase after you get into one.
-If you develop a history of traffic and driving blemishes, though, an at-fault accident can raise your rates by 25 to 50 percent.
+If you develop a history of traffic and driving blemishes, though, an at-fault accident can raise your rates by $300 or more.
 Of course, the exact percentage depends on a number of factors, including where you live and your insurance provider.

 Given the above, accident forgiveness probably seems cheaper than getting hit with an accident surcharge.
 Just remember that this isn’t always the case.
 Rate increases on both ends are contingent on the situation.